Sectarian violence

-Sectarian violence and/or sectarian strife is a form of communal violence which is inspired by sectarianism, that is, discrimination, hatred or prejudice between different sects of a particular mode of an ideology or different sects of a religion within a nation/community.
+Sectarian violence or sectarian strife is a form of religious violence which is inspired by sectarianism, that is, discrimination, hatred or prejudice between different sects of a particular mode of an ideology or different sects of a religion within a nation or community.
 Religious segregation often plays a role in sectarian violence.
+The concept can be applied to both inter- as well as intra-group violence and is context dependent for instance considering political, social, and cultural factors.
+Strategies for ending violence include the inter-group contact theory and the democratic peace theory.